DavidHababou/ForRonen/README.md

 # RestfullCalc
-restfullCalc is an restfull api to calculate arithmetic operations upon two integers
+restfullCalc is a restfull api to calculate arithmetic operations upon two integers